nwsw/nwcplugin-api/api/nwc.drawpos.md

 This returns lyric text (syllable and separator) attached to the current `drawpos`.
 The `LyricLine` number starts from 1.

+This method cannot be used on positions that have `isAutoInsert()` as true.

-`Offset` can optionally be used to get the current position's neighboring syllables, but the `drawpos` must itself maintain a valid non-zero lyric counter before this can be done.
+`Offset` can optionally be used to get the current position's neighboring syllables.
+An `Offset` of -1 will return the text and separator just before the current position.
-An `Offset` of -1 will return the syllable and separator just before the current position, if one exists.
+An `Offset` of 1 will return the lyric text just after the current position.
+The lyric does not have to actually be visible in the current drawing canvas.

-Returns nil for 'Syllable' if the `#LyricLine` does not exist, or the drawpos is not eligible for a syllable (does not have a non-zero lyric counter).
+Returns nil for 'Syllable' if the `#LyricLine` does not exist, or the drawpos is not eligible for a syllable and no `Offset` was specified.

 Returns nil for 'Separator' if none exists, such as for the last syllable and later empty syllables in a `LyricLine`.